 Breakup Breakout: The most famous example in professional wrestling history.
 After his split from The Rockers, Shawn would go on to superstardom and achieve "legend" status; Marty Jannetty...yeah.

-Although at this point, Janetty, like Millard Fillmore, is more famous for what he's not done, than he is for anything he actually did achieve, with various splitting tag teams accusing each other of 'being the Janetty.'
+Although at this point, Jannetty, like Millard Fillmore, is more famous for what he's not done, than he is for anything he actually did achieve, with various splitting tag teams accusing each other of 'being the Jannetty.'
 The sad thing is, Marty Janetty could have been a bigger star than he actually was, as he was very talented.
 His love for partying and getting into trouble became his worst enemy, though, and his biggest push following the Rockers breakup was cut short by an injury.

 "Got your hopes up JUST a little bit, didn't I?!"